TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 4/Judges 4.19.md

 ---

-And he said unto her, Give me, I pray thee, a little water to drink; for I am thirsty.
-And she opened a bottle of milk, and gave him drink, and covered him.
+He said to her, "Please give me a little water to drink; for I am thirsty."
+She opened a bottle of milk, and gave him drink, and covered him.